groupdocs-search/GroupDocs.Search-Products/content/search/nodejs-java/filters/pptx.en.md

 platform_tag: "nodejs-java"

 ############################# Head ############################
-head_title: "Find text in PPTX with GroupDocs.Search in Node.js"
+head_title: "Search in PPTX documents using Node.js"
-head_description: "Use GroupDocs.Search for Node.js via Java with JavaScript to search text efficiently in various document formats."
+head_description: "GroupDocs.Search for Node.js via Java adds fast and accurate text search capabilities to JavaScript applications, supporting multiple document formats."

 ############################# Header ############################
-title: "Smart document search solution"
+title: "Find text in business documents"
-description: "Easily locate text in different document formats using GroupDocs.Search for Node.js via Java.
-Create advanced search queries within your Node.js applications."
+description: "GroupDocs.Search for Node.js via Java provides powerful and flexible search functionality for documents.
+Easily integrate text search into Node.js applications."
 subtitle: "GroupDocs.Search for Node.js via Java"

 header_actions:
   enable: true
   items:
     #  loop
-    - title: "Try for Free"
+    - title: "Download for free"
       link: "https://releases.groupdocs.com/search/nodejs-java/"

 ############################# About ############################
 about:
     enable: true
-    title: "Introduction to GroupDocs.Search"
+    title: "What is GroupDocs.Search?"
     link: "/search/nodejs-java/"
     link_title: "Learn more"
     picture: "about_search.svg" # 480 X 400
     content: |
-       [GroupDocs.Search for Node.js via Java](/search/nodejs-java/) is a high-performance library for full-text search and document indexing.
-It supports 70+ file types, including PDF, Word, Excel, images, and ZIP archives, ensuring fast and accurate results.
+       [GroupDocs.Search for Node.js via Java](/search/nodejs-java/) is a robust search and indexing library that enables fast text retrieval in documents.
+It supports over 70 file formats, including PDFs, Word, Excel, and PowerPoint, ensuring precise and efficient searches.

 ############################# Steps ############################
 steps:
     enable: true
-    title: "Perform search in PPTX files"
+    title: "How to perform a search in PPTX documents"
     content: |
-      [GroupDocs.Search](/search/nodejs-java/) allows you to execute searches in PPTX files, refining results in Node.js via Java applications.
+      [GroupDocs.Search](/search/nodejs-java/) makes searching text in PPTX documents simple and efficient for Node.js via Java applications.

-      1. Define a storage folder for the search index.
+      1. Create a directory to store the search index.
-      2. Select a folder with PPTX files.
+      2. Choose the folder that contains the documents.
-      3. Set additional search parameters.
+      3. Set search options to include only PPTX files.
-      4. Run the search and analyze results.
+      4. Run the search and retrieve the results.

     code:
       platform: "nodejs-java"